The Age of Doubt

 Loading

 I had all but forgotten how delightful it can be reading Fowler’s Dictionary of Modern English Usage.
 It gives me the same sort of pleasure as reading at random through Samuel Johnson’s 1755 dictionary.
 Although I have had a copy of Fowler’s book on my self since the 1970s, I only returned to it recently, while musing on the dog’s breakfast of the town’s recent communications about its boil-water advisory.
-I was going to write a post about the event, offering whatever sage advice I … click below for more ↓
+I was going to write a post about the event, offering whatever sage advice I still had about how to create effective, far-reaching, and immediate notification during an emergency (and … click below for more ↓

 Knee Recovery Final, and Doomscrolling, 28